webclinic017/gotolong/README.md

 The user has to provide following information.

-Currently, user has to prepare a plan-data sheet under profile/ directory : create .xls file and save it as .csv file.
+Currently, user has to prepare a plan-data sheet under input-user-data directory : create .xls file and save it as .csv file.

 The default user-profile is default.